It's All About Learning Songs

 Where to Start: First Pick a Song

-Using songs to learn to play the ukulele is most common approach to learning to play a song.
+Using songs for learning to play the ukulele is the most common approach to learning to play a song.
 You thought I'd say learning to play the ukulele.

-When first starting out and playing the ukulele and learning a song you most likely learn that song and that's it.
+When first starting out and using a song to lean to play the ukulele you most likely learn that song and that's it.
 Whatever process you used to learn that particular song you start over with the next song you pick.
-You'll quickly get frustrated and think that your not really learning to play the ukulele and you would be right.
-You're simply learning songs and not much about songs that you can learn to reuse on other songs - other than possibly some of the chords that are common between songs.
+You'll quickly get frustrated and think that you're not really learning to play the ukulele and you would be right.
+You're simply learning songs and not much about what goes into songs that you can learn to reuse on other songs - other than possibly some of the chords that are common between songs and a few strums.
 This ends up being a long slow process for learning any instrument - even an instrument with the reputation as easy to learn as the ukulele.

 A Song is Like a Recipe